chemalot/chemalot/README.md

 <a name='6'>[6]</a> [50 years of the Cambridge Structural Database](https://www.ccdc.cam.ac.uk/News/csd50/CSD50_program_agenda_singles.pdf)

 <a name='7'>[7]</a> Lee M, Aliagas IM, Feng JA, Gabriel T, O'Donnell TJ, Sellers B, Wiswedel B, Gobbi A. Command line programs as workflow tools for drug discovery.
 In preparation.

+<a name='8'>[8]</a> Lee M, Aliagas I, Dotson J, et al (2011) DEGAS: Sharing and Tracking Target Compound Ideas with External Collaborators.
+J Chem Inf Model 52:278.284.

+<a name='9'>[9]</a>dataLoader and AEREA are an open-source applications of Aestel Scientific Information.
+Contact: aestelSW at gmail dot com